Our student services staff are working remotely at this time. This means all advising appointments are happening online, NOT on campus.

 Please plan to meet with your advisor prior to each semester’s registration appointment time to avoid delays in scheduling.
 Registration begins in November for the spring semester and in April for the summer and fall semesters.

-Prospective new students and prospective transfer students should visit the admission page to review information including audition/portfolio requirements.
-Additionally, you are encouraged to meet with Lori Sieckert, Recruitment Coordinator, to discuss our programs and opportunities further.
-Appointments may be scheduled by calling (414) 229-4763.
+Prospective students should visit the admission page to review information including audition/portfolio requirements.
+Additionally, you are encouraged to meet remotely with Lori Sieckert, Recruitment Coordinator, by emailing email@example.com to discuss our programs and opportunities further.

 |Rebecca Reece, Advisor: firstname.lastname@example.org||Last Names A-G|